VictorTJiang/Victor_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GWJhXuCSVXM?si=3m_VEQC6RZUU1Vw6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
-For this milestone, I completed all aspects of the chassis/physical body of the self-driving car besides some wiring.
-The entire building process took around 2 hours, and was finished in one day.
-I also implemented the code allowing the car to move upon uploading preset actions (ex. move fowards, turn, then move forwards again) to the Arduino.
-The car can move in all directions and turn, as well as accelerate and deccelerate.
-The original wiring allowed the car to act without any code, but was undone to advance to code-based movements.
-A 9V battery powers an Arduino Uno (the "brain" where code is uploaded), which is connected to a L9110 module controlling 2 TT motors.
-The wires from the motors are inserted into the green terminals of the module, and 2 wires that extend from the pins connect the module to both the Arduino and bread board (a white board that helps power the robot's components).
-A wire running from the 5V header/slot in the Arduino provides power to the bread board, allowing the L9110 module and other components to recieve power and move the robot.
+For this milestone, I completed all aspects of the physical body of the self-driving car.
+The entire building process took around two hours, and was finished in one day.
+I also implemented the code allowing the car to move through set instructions.
+It can move in all directions and turn, as well as accelerate and deccelerate.

+## Technical Breakdown
+A 9V battery acts as the power source of the car, and is plugged into the Arduino Uno.
+The Arduino is the "brain" of the car, where code is uploaded.
+The L9110 motor driver connects the Arduino to two TT motors that move the wheels of the car.
+The motor driver helps the Arduino precisely control the actions of those motors.
+Lastly, both the Arduino and the motor driver are connected to the bread board, which acts as a hub for all connecting wires and delivers power to the robot's components.

 ![Headstone Image](basicwiringstuff.png)